 FocuSee records any screen as a desktop app.
 ExcaliRec is whiteboard-native, runs in the browser — ideal when the drawing itself is your content, and it's free.

-ExcaliRec uses an Excalidraw-style canvas built in, so you draw and record in one place without screen-capturing a separate tab.
+Yes.
+ExcaliRec works as an Excalidraw screen recorder with a built-in Excalidraw-style canvas, so you draw and record in one place without screen-capturing a separate tab.

 No. ExcaliRec runs entirely in your browser and works on Chrome and other modern browsers.